RomainBossard/test_technique_airflow/README.md

 db: airflow

+*Unfortunately, the IP is always changing while laucunhing the docker container.
+With more time, I would have fix this to have a metabase on launch without configuration*

 ## Analysis average basket value:
 From July 1st to september 30 , average basket is 51.73€, growing up in september.
+*seems like metabase do not save questions from one session to another, maybe due to the fact that the database is hanging with each container launch*

 ## Analysis  average tome between orders